speedwaystar/GuildTithe-Reincarnated/README.md

 Each slider can be set from 1% to 100%, and each category is turned off by default.

-The deposit of accumulated tithe will take place approximately one second after the guild bank window is opened.
+The deposit of accumulated tithe will take place shortly after the guild bank window is opened.